FgForrest/evitaDB/docs/user/en/get-started/create-first-database.md

 [Example of starting the evitaDB server](/docs/user/en/get-started/example/complete-startup.java)
 </SourceCodeTabs>

-So the evitaDB instance is up and running and ready to communicate.
+So the evitaDB instance is now up and running and ready to communicate.

 </LanguageSpecific>

 <LanguageSpecific to="graphql,rest">

-We assume you already have the following Docker image up and running from the [previous chapter](run-evitadb.md):
+We assume that you already have the following Docker image up and running from the [previous chapter](run-evitadb.md):

 ```shell
 # run on foreground, destroy container after exit, use host ports without NAT